tsunami416604/azure-docs.hu-hu/articles/event-hubs/event-hubs-tutorial-visualize-anomalies.md

 # Get the event hub key, and retrieve the connection string from that object.
 # You need this to run the app that sends test messages to the event hub.
-$eventHubKey = Get-AzureRmEventHubKey -ResourceGroupName $resourceGroup `
+$eventHubKey = Get-AzEventHubKey -ResourceGroupName $resourceGroup `
     -Namespace $eventHubNamespace `
     -AuthorizationRuleName RootManageSharedAccessKey